Progress Report

 3. Future plans

-For the 13CO2 breath test, we will also try to accumulate data on a 75 g 13C -glucose load in order to link it to the data related to life expectancy obtained in the Ohasama cohort.
-This will allow us to examine the relationship between sugar processing and glycoxidation by the 13CO2 breath test and to estimate its relationship to the prognostic impact of the cohort.
+In the future, we will further collect data from humans to enable early detection of hypertension and diabetes by non-invasive devices, and will try to tune the algorithm.
+By doing so, we aim to build algorithms that can withstand social implementation for the general public.
+For the 113CO2 breath test, we will also try to accumulate data on a 75 g 13C -glucose load in order to link it to the data related to life expectancy obtained in the Ohasama cohort.
+This will allow for further matching with the life span-related results obtained in the Ohasama cohort.